-Avoid the pitfalls of squashing conversation and ask open ended questions for children instead.
-Learn what to say and not say to encourage interaction.
+Learn the importance of open ended questions for children to spark conversation and discover what to say (and not say) to encourage interaction.

 At the dentist’s office, my six-year-old pulled out the map he’d been drawing.
 He sat sketching the rest of it when a woman waiting noticed his map.

 “Wow, is that a map?” she asked.
 Before he could answer, she continued, “Is it a treasure map?”